IbtahajAli/System-Information-Logging-Script-Guide/README.md

 2.  *Create a Directory*

-    - Create a new directory named log: sh mkdir log
+    - Create a new directory named log:
+    -     mkdir log

 3.  *Navigate to the Created Directory*